 There is nothing wrong with a competent obstetrician using forceps in some circumstances during childbirth.
 There are even some cases where it is negligent not to use forceps.

-Often the best path for the mother and child is a C-section because the messages the baby is sending from the fetal heart monitor is that delivery must be immediate to avoid oxygen deprivation that causes a permanent brain injury.
+Often, the best path for the mother and child is a C-section because the messages the baby is sending from the fetal heart monitor are that delivery must be immediate to avoid oxygen deprivation that causes a permanent brain injury.

 Types of Forceps Deliveries